Juliuswawa/jma/README.md

 # jma
-this is my njenkins file tom build, test and deploy ba simple applicaction
+this is my jenkins file to build, test and deploy ba simple applicaction